-We analyzed distributed random-access networks in a many-sources regime with buffer-dynamics.
+We analyzed distributed random-access networks in a many-sources regime with buffer dynamics.
 The difficulty in the analysis is the complex interaction between the medium activity state and the buffer content process.
 However, in the mean-field regime, these processes are shown to decouple and a tractable initial-value problem describing the buffer content process is obtained.
-As illustrated through several examples, the methodological framework that we developed is fairly generic, and expected to be applicable to a broader range of problems where a similar decoupling occurs.
+The methodological framework that we developed is fairly generic, and expected to be applicable to a broader range of problems where a similar decoupling occurs.

-In the second part of the paper we focus on the analysis of the key performance measures for the case of a complete interference graph.
-The stationary buffer content and the packet waiting and sojourn time are shown to converge in distribution and expectation to random variables whose parameters depend on the unique equilibrium point of the initial-value problem and are explicitly provided.
+For the case of a complete interference graph the stationary buffer content and the packet waiting and sojourn time are shown to converge in distribution and expectation to random variables whose parameters are explicitly given by the unique \revT{fixed} point of the initial-value problem.
 These results are obtained via an interchange of limits approach which ensures that the resulting approximations are asymptotically exact.
 Numerical experiments suggest that these results extend to general interference graphs, but a rigorous proof remains as a challenging problem for further research.

-It would be of interest to develop a mean-field analysis for random-access networks in different regimes.
-In this work we assumed both arrival and back-off rates to scale as the number of nodes increases.
-Such scaling allows analytical tractability thanks to the decoupling between the medium activity state and the buffer content process.
-However, the back-off rate scaling entails a degradation in the delay performance which scales with the number of nodes as well.
-The study of large networks where only the arrival rate scales would be important since we expect this degradation would not happen.
-However, different analytical tools are required and we will investigate this problem in future work.